akeneo/pim-helpcenter/content/updates/04-2020/4-rules-engine-new-actions-and-improvements.md

 You can now **name your rules with a clear label**.
 And that's not it, you can define a rule name per PIM locale enabled.
 The rule's label is visible under your rules grid and under your smart attributes, if you have international teams you can now make sure that they understand the purpose of a rule.

 ## Set or add associations actions improved
-::: meta-data type="Improvement" features="Rules engine, Productivity, Automation" available="9th of April" link-to-doc="../articles/get-started-with-the-rules-engine.html#add-associations"
+::: meta-data type="Improvement" features="Rules engine, Productivity, Automation" available="early April" link-to-doc="../articles/get-started-with-the-rules-engine.html#add-associations"
 :::

 It was already possible to automatically set or add associations to products/product models/groups with the rules engine, but the format was a bit complex. **We simplified the format so it is easier for you to use those actions.**